-The Research Assessment Exercise (RAE) is the UK's ultimate guide to research quality and excellence.
+To distribute funds selectively on the basis of quality, the four UK higher education funding bodies assess universities’ research through a periodic exercise.
 It ranks all universities on research strength and rates the academic disciplines they submit on the basis of their international rank.

 The University of Nottingham will build upon its international reputation as a truly global institution, remaining firmly within the world's elite and amongst the top UK universities for research and knowledge transfer.